Home Insurance protects your house. Car Insurance protects your car.

 While Life Insurance doesn’t apply quite so literally, it’s even more important as it protects your loved ones if you die during the term of your policy.

-Human life can’t be repaired (well not yet anyway…give it a few years!) – if you die, you stay dead, but life insurance is vital for replacing your income if you die.
+Human life can’t be repaired (well not yet anyway…give it a few years!) – if you die, you stay dead, so life insurance is vital to look after your family if you die.

 Look, you know it’s important, and you’re pretty sure you need it, but you have questions.
 How about we start with the big one: “How does Life Insurance work?”